lohathe/experiment-scripts/README.md

 $ echo "colorspin -f color1.csv 10 20" > test.sched
 ```

-You can specify parameters for an experiment in a file instead of on the command line using params.py (the `-p` option lets you choose the name of this file if `params.py` is not for you):
+You can specify parameters for an experiment in a file instead of on the command line using params.py:

 ```bash
 $ echo "{'scheduler':'GSN-EDF', 'duration':10}" > params.py
 $ run_exps.py test.sched
 ```

 You can also run multiple experiments with a single command, provided a directory with a schedule file exists for each.
-By default, the program will look for sched.py for the schedule file and params.py for the parameter file, but this behavior can be changed using the `-p` and `-c` options.

 You can include non-relevant parameters which `run_exps.py` does not understand in `params.py`.
 These parameters will be saved with the data output by `run_exps.py`.
 This is useful for tracking variations in system parameters versus experimental results.
 In the following example, multiple experiments are demonstrated and an extra parameter `test-param` is included:

 ```bash
 $ mkdir test1